andresnalegre/Storify/README.md

      ```

-## Step 2: How to use the SafePass app
+## Step 2: How to use the Storify app

-   - Navigate to the SafePass Folder:
+   - Navigate to the Storify Folder:

      ```bash
      cd Storify